jaredmo/blog/content/resume.md

 - Created reporting for annual budget process of 300+ surgery centers.
 - Coached staff, seniors, and managers on monthly variance analysis and reporting skills.

-*Director of Financial Services, IT Specialist*, 7/16 – 4/18
+*Director of Financial Services (Finance Transformation)*, 7/16 – 4/18
 - Accounted for surgery center acquisitions including opening balance sheet, budget, and systems integration.
 - Reviewed surgery center income statements monthly and provided feedback to staff.
 - Assisted with monthly consolidation of 300+ entities with variable ownership.